Liquor license

-A liquor license (or liquor licence in most forms of Commonwealth English) is a governmentally issued permit to sell, manufacture, store, or otherwise use alcoholic beverages.
+A liquor license (or liquor licence in most forms of Commonwealth English) is a governmentally issued permit for businesses to sell, manufacture, store, or otherwise use alcoholic beverages.

 Canada

 In Canada, liquor licences are issued by the legal authority of each province to allow an individual or business to manufacture or sell alcoholic beverages.
 Usually several types of liquor licences are available to apply for within each certain province.
 There are many regulations which apply to all types of liquor licences.
 For example, each licence must indicate the time, place and the maximum amount of sale.
 These licences also apply to special events, which may occur outside of the normal setting in which alcohol is served.
 Licence holders must strictly follow all the terms and rules to avoid suspension, fines for non-compliance or revocation.
 Most provinces also specify identification regulations in determining eligibility of patrons.
 It is also law in 2 provinces (Ontario and Quebec) that all individuals under 25 years of age must provide sufficient photo ID upon request.